-- After the user is created, regardless of what you selected for the Backup Additional User Properties configuration option, you should still adjust the properties to set group memberships, to set up rights, and to reflect organizational policies. - If you want to create duplicates of existing users and mailboxes in the same organization, you must append a string to the user and mailbox names.
-For information on how to configure this, see the section Configuring the BrightStor ARCserve Backup Agent for Microsoft Exchange-Premium Add-on in the chapter "Installing the Agent."
+After the user is created, regardless of what you selected for the Backup Additional User Properties configuration option, you should still adjust the properties to set group memberships, to set up rights, and to reflect organizational policies.
+If you want to create duplicates of existing users and mailboxes in the same organization, you must append a string to the user and mailbox names.
+For information on how to configure this, see the section Configure the Add-on in the chapter "Installing the Agent."